Bharathisam/Backend_development/README.md

 After completing this stage, you will understand:

-- How to separate business logic from API routes
+- How to implement global exception handling
-- How to implement the Service Layer pattern
+- How to create standardized API responses
-- How to implement the Repository Pattern
+- How to handle validation and runtime errors
+- How CORS works and why it is required
-- How to organize FastAPI projects using a layered architecture
+- How to configure CORS middleware in FastAPI
-- How to keep route functions clean and readable
+- How to return proper HTTP status codes
-- How to improve code maintainability and scalability
+- How to build frontend-friendly REST APIs

 ---